Table 28: Antifungal Agents - Topical

 - inadequate response (within the last 90 days), adverse reaction or contraindication to clotrimazole/betamethasone cream.

-SmartPA: Claims for clotrimazole/betamethasone lotion will usually process at the pharmacy without a PA request if the member has a history of paid MassHealth pharmacy claims for clotrimazole/betamethasone cream within the most recent 90 days.†
+SmartPA: Claims for clotrimazole/betamethasone lotion will usually process at the pharmacy without a PA request if the member has a history of paid MassHealth pharmacy claims for clotrimazole/betamethasone cream within the last 90 days.†

 Jublia, tavaborole